 There are no positions or FTE reflected in the Grants Program Unit.
 Management of the Grants Program, including related positions and FTE, is in the Planning Program Unit.

-The department expects to have the following elements in its 2017-19 Grants Program: Population forecasting and funding for coastal seismic resilience planning.
+The department expects to have the following elements in its 2017-19 Grants Program: Planning grants, including those earmarked for economic development, housing development, technical assistance, natural hazards planning, and other development planning.

 Planning Grants: General Fund